 Marine protected areas are an important policy tool for protecting vulnerable marine species and habitats.
 They contribute to the survival and reproduction of species by preserving keystone habitats such as spawning grounds and nursery areas.
 These sanctuaries allow animals to grow older and larger, thus enhancing fishery yields in adjacent unprotected areas, while tourism benefits from the greater biodiversity.
 However, despite formal protection status, the oceans are currently in a poor environmental condition due to overexploitation.
 This has strong adverse impacts on marine life as well as on fishing communities and other industrial sectors.
 This also affects the transboundary and ecologically important marine protected area complex of the Pomeranian Bay, located in the southern Baltic Sea.

-Deutsche Umwelthilfe is therefore organising a transnational conference from October 6th to 8th 2021, which gives German and Polish stakeholders the opportunity to discuss the transboundary management of effective marine protected areas and sustainable fisheries in the southern Baltic Sea.
+Deutsche Umwelthilfe therefore organised a transnational conference, which gave German and Polish stakeholders the opportunity to discuss the transboundary management of effective marine protected areas and sustainable fisheries in the southern Baltic Sea.

-The conference is split into three main topics:
+The conference was split into three main topics:

 1) The benefits of effective marine protected areas for nature and humans

-Studies on the possible impacts of effectively protected areas are presented and discussed.
-In addition, we would like to discuss the reasons for opposing zoning concepts and no-take areas that different stakeholders might have, and find solutions to reduce such reservations.
+Studies on the possible impacts of effectively protected areas were presented and discussed.
+In addition, we discussed the reasons for opposing zoning concepts and no-take areas that different stakeholders might have, in order to find solutions to reduce such reservations.

 2) Ecosystem services of marine protected areas and healthy oceans

-Our aim is to raise awareness of the importance of healthy seas.
-In addition to gaining an overview of the current state of knowledge on the topic, we will zoom in on the following questions: Which ecosystem services can marine protected areas provide, if well managed?
+Our aim was to raise awareness of the importance of healthy seas.
+In addition to gaining an overview of the current state of knowledge on the topic, we zoomed in on the following questions: Which ecosystem services can marine protected areas provide, if well managed?
 Under which circumstances is this possible?
 How important are the oceans for the climate?
-How is this climate relevance incorporated into Polish and German administration and policy?
+How is the oceans' relevance for the global climate incorporated into Polish and German administration and policy?

 3) Fisheries and marine conservation

 Fisheries are the single greatest direct anthropogenic stressor on marine ecosystems.
 Therefore, the goals of the EU Biodiversity Strategy 2030 – 30 percent protected areas within the EU, of which 10 percent are strictly protected - have to involve and consider fisheries.
-Against this background, we will address fisheries activities in the Natura 2000 sites in the Baltic Sea, and address measures to rebuild the eastern cod stock as well as fisheries control measures in order to find cooperative solutions with fisheries.
+Against this background, we addressed fisheries management in the Natura 2000 sites in the Baltic Sea, measures to rebuild the eastern cod stock as well as fisheries control methodes in order to find cooperative solutions with fisheries.